 (Teacher Note: The Fertile Crescent runs from the Taurus Mountains in the north to the Arabian Desert in the south, and from the Eastern Mediterranean to the Zagros Mountains.
 Ancient Mesopotamia is in the Fertile Crescent.
 But the Crescent is bigger than ancient Mesopotamia.
 Today, the Crescent includes such countries as Syria, Lebanon, Cyprus, Jordan, Palestine, Iraq, Kuwait, as well as the Sinai Peninsula, and northern Mesopotamia.
-We don't go into this much detail, but you might choose to do so.)
+We don't go into much detail with this, but you might choose to do so.)

+Materials needed:

-Materials needed: atlas or maps of Iraq/Mesopotamia 2 blank maps of the Middle East
+- Atlas or maps of Iraq/Mesopotamia - 2 blank maps of the Middle East